Hadi-Hilal/HadoSaaS/README.md

 To set up HadoSaaS, follow these steps:

-1. Run `composer update` to install dependencies.
+1. Run `composer update` to install vendor dependencies.
+2. Run `npm install && npm run build` to install node dependencies
-2. Run `php artisan app:install` to complete the setup.
+3. Run `php artisan app:install` to complete the setup.

 Perfect for developers who want to kickstart their next Laravel SaaS project with a pre-built foundation!